jana-wacker/Teamprojekt-WS-20-21/README.rst

 Necessary packages for Python
 =============================

-The following packages are necessary to have the software run smooth:
+The following packages are necessary to have the software run smoothly:

 - tkinter
 - pillow